M-P-P-C/pymomorphic/README.md

 #cd into the folder you downloaded from github
 cd "pymomorphic3"

-#Then set up the Python Virtual Environment into a folder called "venv"
+#Then set up the Python Virtual Environment into a folder called "pymomorphic3_venv"
-python3 -m venv "venv"
+python3 -m venv "pymomophic3_venv"

 #Finally, you can quickly install all required dependencies into your virtual environment with
 pip install -r "requirements.txt"